 It is with heavy hearts that we announce the passing of John R. "Jake" Skinner, Sr., a cherished husband, father, and friend, who left this world on July 8, 2025, at the age of 83.
 Born in Adams County, on November 11, 1941.
 John lived a life marked by dedication, service, and love.
-He is preceded by his parents, Charles and Beulah (Brodt) Skinner, son, Charles "Chuck" Skinner and sisters, Alph Poole and Patricia Skinner.
+He is preceded by his parents, Charles, and Beulah (Brodt) Skinner, son, Charles "Chuck" Skinner and sisters, Alpa Poole and Patricia Skinner.

 Thompson Funeral Home has the honor of serving the family.